With CEO / Founder, Brinkley Davies

-Bunji has a formula called Wombaroo, which varies in its ingredients which align with the stages of pouch life and joey progression.
-Bunji started off on the very first formula <0.4, then slowly has progressed all the way up to 0.7, as well as a diet of mainly solids as a grown wallaroo now.
+Bunji had a formula called Wombaroo, which varies in its ingredients which align with the stages of pouch life and joey progression.
+Bunji started off on the very first formula less than 0.4, then slowly has progressed all the way up to 0.7, as well as a diet of mainly solids as a grown wallaroo now.

-Bunji's favourite plants being Sheoak, and Rye grasses, although she is known to mischievously chew on most things in her path.
+Bunji’s favourite plants to eat as an adult are Sheoak, and Rye grasses, although she is known to mischievously chew on most things in her path.

 How old is Bunji?

 Bunji is now 4 years old as of September 2020

 Bunji is a Euro, also known as a Common Wallaroo or Hill Kangaroo, they are a short, wallaby-like species found commonly along the cliff-lines here of the Eyre Peninsula in South Australia.

 Well known for their round shiny wombat-like noses, fluffy fur, and small stocky body shapes.

 What does it take to raise a kangaroo Joey?